The Dev Team Thinks Of Everything: Grand Theft Auto

 If a driver pulls away when a characternote While this primarily happens to NPCs, it can also happen to players if the circumstances are right. is grabbing one of the car's door handles, they will ragdoll while continuing to hang onto the car.
 Assuming the character doesn't collide with other objects, they can be dragged for several seconds.

-Causing a head-on collision with another car at high speed can occasionally send the other drive flying through their windshield.
+A head-on collision with another car at high speed can occasionally send the other driver flying through their windshield.
 It can also happen to you, too.

 During Franklin's assassination missions, you frequently kill CEO's/Directors/Presidents of companies, making it possible to buy stocks in opposing companies and sell them off post-hit for an easy gain.
 However, this also extends beyond missions: should you, for example, detonate a FlyUS plane, their loss of services means the market will shift values over to competitor AirEMU.

 During the beginning of the mission "The Wrap Up", if you try to follow Dave down the building, a helicopter will crash into the walkway, separating him from Michael and forcing him to face the Merryweather Buzzard and be saved by Trevor.

 Dialogue between characters will frequently change to reflect on which missions you have actually completed.
 Similarly, if you decide to hang out with one of the other player characters, their banter changes depending on where you're at in the story, and there's at least one or two throwaway lines for each activity and unique to each character combination.

 Female NPCs react to being followed too closely as well; if you persist they walk faster and threaten to call the cops.

 If you're in the tow truck, it's possible to tow police cars that are in pursuit of you.